trama/Acta-Imeko-Latex-Class/README.md

 # ACTA IMEKO Latex class file

+This repository contains the source code of the LaTeX class for typesetting manuscripts for the international journal Acta IMEKO (https://acta.imeko.org/).
+The online journal of IMEKO - the [International Measurement Confederation](https://www.imeko.org/).

+You can download the current Release through the side link, in the **Releases** section.

 ## Author

-Federico Tramarin
+**Federico Tramarin**

-Univ.
-Modena and Reggio Emilia, Italy tramarin@unimore.it
+University Modena and Reggio Emilia, Italy

+tramarin@unimore.it

 ## HISTORY
 A first draft of the class was produced by Corey Stambaugh (corey.stambaugh @ nist.gov) more or less 09/12/2018.